 They are words that will direct you to your ultimate good.
 And this all-powerful God is worthy of all your trust.

 Prayer: Lord, I do trust You and I know that You can do all things.
 I know that You desire to have perfect authority in my life.
-Help me to turn my life fully over to You and to trust You enough to direct and to command every action of my life.
-Jesus, I fully trust in You!
+Help me to turn my life fully over to You and to trust You enough to direct and command every action of my life.
+Jesus, I love You!
 Amen.

 Bible Verse of the Day in Pictures